threeport/user-docs/docs/terraform/rds-database.md

 created.
 Terraform takes a few minutes to initialize and deploy resources, so it won't be immediate.
 Give it a little time.

-You can view your terraforms with this command:
+You can view your Terraforms with this command:

 ```bash
 tptctl get terraforms